 EDEXCEL Maths past papers & more: FOUNDATION

 Practicing past papers should rank highly on any students list of prioritys.
 But practice alone, is not enough to ensure improvement and success.
-It vital is that the student also marks their answers and then seeks help/support to "plug" the gaps in their knowledge and understanding .
-This support can come from teachers/friends/family or a private tutor.
-Just be aware, that seeking help from too many different people, can become a hinderence to the learner.
+It is vital that the student also marks their answers and then seeks help/support to "plug" those gaps in their knowledge and understanding.
+This support can come from a teacher, friend, family member or a private tutor.
+Just be aware that seeking help from too many different people, can become a hinderence to the learner.
 Since, different people may have differerent teaching styles and different ways of solving problems which could potentially become confusing for the learner.

 I recommend that students

-- Access and download a past paper.
+- Access and download an EDEXCEL foundation past paper.

 - Mark their answers using the mark scheme.